rwxrob/zet/20210921132830/README.md

 is hard to tell today) I would just leave as early as 17 by passing my high-school equivalency exam.

-**I would work and live with parents** until I was able to get my first tech job.
+**I would work and live with parents or grand-parents** until I was able to get my first tech job.
 There's nothing wrong with this, but you need to prove to your parents that you have a plan and aren't just free-loading playing games all day and eating their food.
 You do that by taking responsibility for chores around the house and holding down even a shitty job.
 Store up that money to pay for technical certifications and building a personal tech learning lab at home, for now.
 Sure you can play games and socialize.
 You should.
 Just don't over do it.

 **I would try to work for technical company or store.** In America, Best Buy might not be the best, but it is better than McDonald's or even